| |

 products are usually acidic, detergent solutions.
 Hose the

-cartridge off to remove hair and other debris.
+remove hair and other debris.
 The cartridge

 should be immersed in a plastic container (5-gallon pails